-My time has been devoted to a lot of bucket-list travel and achieving fluency in Spanish through online classes at home and stints at language schools in other countries.
+My time has been devoted to a lot of bucket-list travel and achieving fluency in Spanish and Portuguese through self-study at home and stints at language schools in other countries.
 I’ve also improved my German and learned basic Russian.

 Since retiring, my friend circle has gotten much more diverse and interesting.
 I meet new people constantly on my travels, though language study, and through diverse Meetups in my hometown, most of which there was no time for when I was working.

-The first two and a half years of my retirement have been devoted to visiting many of my bucket-list destinations.
+The first three years of my retirement have been devoted to visiting many of my bucket-list destinations.
 I’m grateful to be able to travel while still relatively young and healthy, rather than having to wait until traditional retirement age.

 However, I’ve also discovered that traveling a lot can lead to burnout.
 Every year since retiring, I’ve spent about 20 weeks on the road, with three international trips and several shorter domestic ones.

 Over the years, I began to cut back on the number of trips as well as increase my focus on slow travel.
 I’ve always preferred spending a significant chunk of time in one place, building relationships, and really getting to know the culture and language.
 It’s also much less stressful than constantly moving around!

 When I started to take blogging more seriously in November 2017 traffic grew quickly, and I was pleasantly surprised when visitor levels rose to the point that it could be monetized.
 As of January 2019 the blog receives more than 150,000 pageviews monthly.